 The wheel works great in the dropshipping industry or with low-value products, like clothing or jewelry.
 For high-value products, like furniture or auto, we recommend using another widget.

-For more on how to create a wheel widget, watch this video.
+For more on how to create a wheel widget, read this article.

 This widget is special due to its discretion.
 People love it as it can be open or closed by default upon a visitor entering the website.